imdeepmind/imdeepmind.github.io/docs/databases/sql/subqueries.md

 - Innermost query selects all locations in the East region.
 - Middle query selects department IDs in those locations.
-- Outer query selects employees in those departments.
+- Outer query selects employees in those departments - nested subqueries let us drill down through multiple levels!

 ## EXISTS and NOT EXISTS

-**Definition:** Checks for existence of rows in subqueries.
+Checks for existence of rows in subqueries.

 <div style={{textAlign: 'center'}}>